UIZ.CARE Pilot Project – Frequently Asked Questions (FAQ)

 5. What does participation involve for patients?

-If you join the pilot as a patient:
+If you join as a patient:

 -